esoltys/climate_data_viz/README.md

    uvicorn app.main:app --reload
    ```

+2. View the Data Visualization:
+   - Open your web browser and navigate to `http://127.0.0.1:8000/static/index.html`

-2. Access the API:
+3. Access the API:
    - Open your web browser and navigate to `http://127.0.0.1:8000/docs` to view the Swagger UI documentation for the API.
    - Use the `/api/temperature` endpoint to retrieve temperature data for a specific year and month:
      ```
      GET http://127.0.0.1:8000/api/temperature?year=2023&month=7
      ```

-3. View the Data Visualization:
-   - Open your web browser and navigate to `http://127.0.0.1:8000/static/index.html`
-   - You will see a bar chart displaying the minimum, average, and maximum temperatures for the specified month and year (currently set to July 2023).
-   - The chart includes:
-     - Red bars for positive temperatures
-     - Blue bars for negative temperatures
-     - A zero line to clearly distinguish between positive and negative values
-     - Value labels on top of each bar for easy reading
-     - Y-axis labeled with the temperature unit (°C)

-4. Interpret the Visualization:
-   - The x-axis shows three categories: Min (minimum temperature), Avg (average temperature), and Max (maximum temperature).
-   - The y-axis represents the temperature in Celsius.
-   - Each bar's height corresponds to the temperature value it represents.
-   - The chart title indicates the year and month of the data being displayed.

-5. API Response Format:
+4. API Response Format:
    When using the `/api/temperature` endpoint, you'll receive a JSON response with the following structure:
    ```json
    {